 Zoning helps to manage and protect the Marine Park for future generations to enjoy.
 Download a copy of the zoning map for the Whitsundays and how green zones are working to help the sustainability of marine life.

 Download the 'Eye on the Reef' app from the iTunes or Google Play app store for free.
-It gives you access to zoning maps abd the ability to contribute your sightings out on the water.
-It allows you to pinpoint which zome you are in even when out of mobile range and lets you know what the rules are for that area.
-For more information, head to the Great Barrier Reef Marine Park Authority website.
+It gives you access to zoning maps and the ability to contribute your sightings out on the water.
+It allows you to pinpoint which zone you are in even when out of mobile range and lets you know what the rules are for that area.

 (Mobile reception is restricted in some areas of the Whitsundays)